 - We are slowly restarting support groups and in person classes.
 Please check our website for updates.

 Coronavirus Information Hotline

 We’ve established a call center to answer questions and address concerns about COVID-19.
 Avita’s Coronavirus Information Hotline is open Monday – Friday 8:00am-4:30pm at 419-468-0800.
 If the phone lines are not answered due to high call volume or after hours, your call will be forwarded to the Ohio Department of Health Information Hotline.

 Pharmacy Curbside Prescription Pick-up

-Avita is now offering curbside prescription pick-up for the outpatient pharmacy, Monday-Friday during business hours.
-Patients are directed to pull into one of the designated parking spaces on the East side of the hospital and call the Pharmacy telephone number on the sign: 567-307-7570.
+Avita offers curbside prescription pick-up for the outpatient pharmacy, Monday-Friday during business hours.
+Patients are directed to pull into one of the designated parking spaces on the East side of Ontario Hospital and call the Pharmacy telephone number on the sign: 567-307-7570.
 Prescriptions will be delivered directly to your vehicle.
 Patients are still permitted in Ontario Hospital to drop off and pick up prescriptions and to get vaccinations after going through the screening process at the main entrance.

 What if I Have an Upcoming Appointment?